-After ten years of invitations and visits to his office, the governor will visit Opportunity Village, a nonprofit serving people with intellectual disabilities in Las Vegas, Nevada.
+After ten years of invitations and visits to his office, the governor is visiting Opportunity Village, a nonprofit serving people with intellectual disabilities in Las Vegas, Nevada.
 The CEO and chief development officer stand at the door.
 They’re armed with facts and stories.
 When the governor arrives, Rosalie, one of the people Opportunity Village serves, preempts all plans.
 She rushes to the governor and grabs his hand.
 “You must come,” she begs, “and meet my friends.”

 When the governor departs 30 minutes later, he tells the CEO that Rosalie has done more for Opportunity Village than all staff visits combined.